azugfr/functions-customer-reviews/doc/00 - Provision resources and Reset/README.md

 The assets are now all deployed and running.
 Now it's time to add some samples images to the web site.

 <a name="Exercise4"></a>
-## Exercise 4: Add images to CustomerReviews site (Reset datas) ##
+## Exercise 4: Add images to CustomerReviews site (Reset data) ##

-Your Web site is configured to get images from DocumentDB collections that you created in [Exercise 3](#Exercise3).
+Your Web site is configured to get images from CosmosDB collections that you created in [Exercise 3](#Exercise3).
 These collections are not set thus the Error on the web site.
-The`Reset` folder contains scripts to set access to your DocumentDB and storage account.
-In this exercise, you will set collections, upload images to the DocumentDB, and reset any previous datas.
+The`Reset` folder contains scripts to set access to your CosmosDB and storage account.
+In this exercise, you will set collections, upload images to the CosmosDB, and reset any previous data.

 1. In the Azure Cloud Shell, Type these commands.

     ```powershell
     cd C:\Users\ContainerAdministrator\CloudDrive\functions-customer-reviews\Reset
-    .\SetConfigXmlKeys.ps1 -resourceGroup customerreview -uniqueKey your_unique_name
+    .\SetConfigXmlParameters.ps1 -resourceGroup customerreview -uniqueKey your_unique_name
     vim config.xml
     ```

     > !Warning! replace **your_unique_name** by the value you use in [Exercise 3](#Exercise3)
-    >
+    > !Warning!  you might also replace **customerreview** by the resourceGroup name you used
-    > Verify all uppercase values are replaced.
+    > Verify all uppercase values are replaced by values.
+DocumentDbKey must not be empty.

     ![Set config.xml parameters](Images/reset-config-set.png)